Wimbledon 2019 - Queuing Overnight For Tickets

 The Wimbledon Championships may be during the middle of summer in the UK, but that doesn't guarantee the weather will be great.
 More often than not, there is rain throughout the week and it can still get rather cold at night.

 Camping mattress/inflatable bed: Essential if you want to get any sleep as the ground can be very hard and cold.

-Torch/Lamp: Very useful for inside your tent when it gets dark and/or finding your way to and from your tent.
+Torch/Lamp: For inside your tent when it gets dark and/or finding your way to and from your tent.

 Radio: Tune into Wimbledon Radio 87.7 FM (8am onwards) to check the Order Of Play, latest news & results, weather reports, etc. While on court, the radio can also provide commentary on the match you're watching, providing you're on the court they're commentating on.